Highway 71 between Austin and I10 is America in all its glory. Things I saw:

 Wallace Fowlie renders it “Our desires are deprived of cunning music.”
 Paul Schmidt, “Our desire lacks the music of the mind.”
 Ashbery’s translation seems amusedly literal for the most part.
 He translates “les betes de luxe” as “thoroughbred animals,” which does seem better than Fowlie’s “pet animals.

 In the second book of the Histories, Herodotus tells us of the Egyptian king Psammetichos, who wanted to discover who were truly the oldest people of the Earth.
 He took two infants and had them raised by shepherds in isolation from human voices.
 When they were finally brought out of their huts, they cried “bekos,” a word that means “bread” in the Phrygian language.
 Thus Psammetichos concluded that the Phrygians were the oldest humans.

-Spinal Surgery NRC Rankings Losing the OED Spinal Surgery I had spinal surgery two weeks ago.
-An anesthesiologist told me that I wouldn’t remember anything he was telling me, and I remember every word.
-NRC Rankings I had a lot to say about these until I learned of the role the Survey of Earned Doctorates played in them, at which point I decided to remain silent.
-Losing the *OED* Our state library consortium lost access to the OED last week.
+I had a lot to say about these until I learned of the role the Survey of Earned Doctorates played in them, at which point I decided to remain silent.

 The most recent NLR has a piece by Zizek on the contemporary European financial crisis, in which he attributes to Kissinger the “make the economy scream” comment.
 I was unable to find any source which claims anyone other than Nixon made the remark noted by Richard Helms.
 Christopher Hitchens even mentions that Kissinger was relatively unconcerned with Chile, describing it as a “dagger pointed at the heart of Antarctica,” for example.